MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs

-For training environments of MARS, we design a portfolio of six strategic, two-player games to cultivate a mixed set of multi-agent capabilities.
-The portfolio is partitioned into a training set and a more complex, held-out testing set for out-of-distribution (OOD) evaluations.
-Each pair is designed for a distinct and complementary competency:
+To incentivize comprehensive multi-agent reasoning ability for MARSHAL, we select a range of six strategic, two-player games.
+These games are partitioned into a training set and a more complex, held-out testing set for out-of-distribution (OOD) evaluation:

-\begin{itemize}[leftmargin=20pt] \item \textbf{Perfect-Information Adversarial Games:} To build deterministic planning and spatial reasoning, we train on \textit{Tic-Tac-Toe}.
+\begin{itemize}[leftmargin=20pt] \item \textbf{Perfect-information, competitive games:} To enable deterministic planning and role adaptation, we train on \textit{Tic-Tac-Toe}, requiring the agent to recognize its strategic position (e.g., first-mover vs. second-mover) and plan accordingly.
 For evaluation, \textit{Connect Four} serves as a more complex out-of-distribution test due to its vastly larger state space.

-\item \textbf{Imperfect-Information Adversarial Games:} To foster reasoning under uncertainty, we train on \textit{Kuhn Poker}, a simplified variant of poker that teaches probabilistic inference and bluffing.
-We then test generalization on \textit{Leduc Hold'em}, which requires a more sophisticated application of these skills.
+\item \textbf{Imperfect-information, competitive games:} To foster robust reasoning and decision-making under imperfect information and uncertainty, we train on \textit{Kuhn Poker}, a simplified poker variant.
+We evaluate generalization on the more sophisticated \textit{Leduc Hold'em}.

-\item \textbf{Imperfect-Information Cooperative Games:} The inclusion of cooperative games is a key differentiator of our work. \textit{Hanabi} is essential for developing social intelligence skills like theory of mind and intent recognition.
-We train on \textit{Mini Hanabi} and evaluate on the more challenging \textit{Simple Hanabi} to test the generalization of these collaborative strategies. \end{itemize}
+\item \textbf{Imperfect-information, cooperative games:} To develop social intelligence like intent recognition and Theory of Mind, we consider the classic cooperative card game \textit{Hanabi}.
+Specifically, we train on \textit{Mini Hanabi} and evaluate on a more challenging variant \textit{Simple Hanabi} to test the generalization of cooperative strategies. \end{itemize}

-Collectively, this diverse portfolio of both adversarial and cooperative challenges ensures the agent develops a robust multi-agent skillset and avoids overfitting to the narrow, adversarial-only mindset of prior work.
+Collectively, this diverse range of both competitive and cooperative games ensures the LLM agent develops generalizable multi-agent reasoning capabilities.